 Affiliate links / Images from Amazon Product Advertising API

-- Another form of influencers and inspiration could be from Instagram or Youtube.
+- Another form of influencers and inspiration could be Instagram or Youtube.

-I just love the clothes that people show off on these social media channels from example their Blythe dolls or Barby dolls.
+I just love the clothes that people show off on these social media channels for example their Blythe dolls or Barby dolls.